The beautiful Register House, designed by Robert Adam in 1788, with a statue of the Duke of Wellington on horseback in front, houses the...

-Located next door to the Cafe Royal Circle Bar, the Guildford is another classic Victorian pub full of polished mahogany, brass and...
+Located in a side alley off the east end of Princes St, the Guildford is a classic Victorian pub full of polished mahogany, brass and...

 Café Royal Oyster Bar